Giancarlo Stanton Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in the league.

-- The Astros' 3.76 team ERA ranks second among all MLB pitching staffs.
+- The Astros have the second-ranked team ERA across all league pitching staffs (3.76).

-- Astros pitchers combine to rank 17th in baseball in home runs surrendered (131 total, 1.2 per game).
+- Astros pitchers combine to rank 17th in baseball in home runs given up (133 total, 1.2 per game).

-- Verlander makes the start for the Astros, his 17th of the season.
-He is 6-5 with a 3.15 ERA and 81 strikeouts through 94 1/3 innings pitched.
+- Urquidy makes the start for the Astros, his seventh of the season.
+He is 2-2 with a 5.20 ERA and 23 strikeouts in 27 2/3 innings pitched.

-- His last appearance came for the New York Mets on Sunday when the righty tossed 5 1/3 innings against the Washington Nationals, surrendering one earned run while giving up five hits.
+- In his most recent time out on Sunday, April 30, the righty tossed 5 1/3 innings against the Philadelphia Phillies, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.